pleasemarkdarkly/speech-to-text-batch/README.md

 **How to deal with annoying .trm files to useful, searchable text.**

 Court proceedings are usually offered in FTR ([For The Record](https://www.fortherecord.com/)) format or WAV.
 WAV is not only more expensive (because it requires 74 mins for each hour on every CD-ROM) but not useful for Court reporters, if that is the eventual path for the materials.
 Courts usually make available the FTR files within the hour of the order.
 FTR is a proprietary format, with virtually no other playback or export option online.
 The purpose of the proprietary format is to enable pedals and Court Clerk control for the transcription process.
-This set of scripts and Python tools are meant to minimize the suckage related to getting these FTRs from the Court and actually listening to them.
+This set of scripts and Python tools are meant to minimize the suckage related to getting these FTRs from the Court and actually manipulating them.

 **For The Record Online Account to Upload Files for the Player**